roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 # Creating a Branding Area #

-Once you have DMS installed, once of the first things you will want to do is branding your website.
+Once you have DMS installed, one of the first things you will want to do is brand your website.
 Usually, these areas consist of a logo image on one side and a navigation menu and social media links on the other.
 In this tutorials, we will show you how to create your branding header area using nothing more than:

 * 2 Column Section
 * MediaBox Section with some basic HTML